 Hell is the Land of Tranquil Light

-with the late Lord Ueno, but I know that that is impossible.
+the late Lord Ueno, but I know that that is impossible.
 Perhaps only in a dream or a vision can you see him.
-Your late
+Your late husband

-husband must certainly be in the pure land of Eagle Peak, listening and watching over this saha world day and night.
-You,
+must certainly be in the pure land of Eagle Peak, listening and watching over this saha world day and night.
+You, his wife,

-his wife, and your children have only mortal senses, so you cannot see or hear him, but be assured that you will eventually
+and your children have only mortal senses, so you cannot see or hear him, but be assured that you will eventually be reunited